View Count: 2301

 After talking with the motor cross computer programmer, I hired him.
 He has done a great job and made a good deal of money working for us.

 I am in Washington, DC, interviewing people for a position this week.
 I have reviewed a ton of resumes for this position.
-While some of these resumes stick out, for the most part I cannot remember most of them.
-One of the biggest problems that I am having is that everyone looks pretty much the same.
+While some of these resumes stick out, for the most part, I cannot remember most of them.
+One of the biggest problems that I am having is that everyone looks the same.
 Most people have similar experience and fairly similar backgrounds.

 No one I am interviewing seems to stand for anything.
-They may have had good jobs in the past, or good experience — but they do not really stand for anything in particular.
+They may have had good jobs in the past, or wonderful experience — but they do not really stand for anything in particular.

-If you do not stand for something, you typically do not get remembered.
+If you do not stand for something, you rarely get remembered.

-I have decided in light of the resumes I have reviewed that one of the most important things on a resume is to stand for something.
+I have decided considering the resumes I have reviewed that one of the most important things on a resume is to stand for something.
 It does not matter in particular what you stand for (unless it is incredibly offensive).
-Just standing for something
+Just standing for something.

-There are, of course, not a lot of positions out there I can imagine for someone to do nothing but diversity recruiting, compared to recruiting in general.
-By limiting his search to just ”diversity recruiting” it seemed to me that he was limiting himself; but in reality, I believe he was actually opening up a lot of doors.
+There are, of course, not a lot of positions out there I can imagine for someone to do nothing but diversity recruiting, compared to recruiting.
+By limiting his search to just ”diversity recruiting”, he was limiting himself; but in reality, I believe he was actually opening up a lot of doors.

 If someone needs a diversity recruiter, he will almost certainly get interviewed and called.
 He will stand out among other recruiters not committed to diversity.
 He will probably do very well.

-One of the biggest problems that people have is that they try and fit in and try to be all things to all people.
+One of the biggest problems that people have is that they try to fit in and try to be all things to all people.
 To some extent, this is how we are programmed:

 Historically, the most positive feedback goes to people who are good at all things.

 When you do not stand for something, you divert from your true strength and will not do well, not get as much recognition, and will not rise as fast as you are capable of.
-Everything begins to crumble and slowly fall apart when you are not doing something that you are really good at and do not stand for.
+Everything crumbles and slowly falls apart when you are not doing something that you are great at and do not stand for.